PowerLinux: PowerLinux versus Linux/x86

-The April 2012 releases by IBM of PowerLinux were designed specifically to run the Linux OS on the company’s POWER7-based systems.
+The April 2012 releases by IBM of PowerLinux were designed specifically to run the Linux kernel on the company's POWER7-based systems.
 Unlike servers built on the Intel Xeon processor, an x86 descendant with two threads per core, the POWER7 processor provides four threads per core.
 POWER-based servers are virtualized to provide 60 to 80 percent utilization, compared to a typical 40-percent rate for x86 processors.
 The PowerVM virtualization program has a Common Criteria Evaluation Assurance (CC) level of 4+, with zero security vulnerabilities reported, as well as unlimited memory use.

 About PowerVM virtualization

 Power-based IBM systems have built in virtualization capabilities derived from mainframe technology.
 On System p, this virtualization package is referred to as PowerVM.
-PowerVM includes virtualization capabilities such as micro-partitioning, active memory sharing, active memory deduplication, a virtual I/O server for virtual networks and storage, and live partition mobility.
-View technical details about PowerVM for PowerLinux here.
+PowerVM includes virtualization capabilities such as micro-partitioning, active memory sharing and de-duplication, a virtual I/O server for virtual networks and storage, as well as live partition mobility.